-Like with the first two challenges, current politics will entail imagining political representation for those traditionally left out of the discussion.
-As a result of mass mobilizations such as Fridays for Future and the emergences of political parties for the youngest, we may be moving towards the inclusion of justice for future generations.
-But I would like to go one step further and draw on Bruno Latour's work on the politics of the Anthropocene - the geological age where the Earth is changed through human activity.
-Bruno Latour suggests that we have to understand how humans and nature are tied together and what connects us to the Earth if we want to respond to these challenges.
-One way to get there is to extend political representation to what he calls "non-humans".
-This debate has been opened by discussions about the rights of other live forms and natural objects.
+As with the first two challenges, current politics will entail imagining political representation for those traditionally left out of the discussion.
+As a result of mass mobilisations such as Fridays for Future and the emergence of political parties for the young, we may be moving towards the inclusion of justice for future generations.

+But I would like to go one step further and draw on Bruno Latour's work on the politics of the Anthropocene - the geological age where the Earth is changing as a result of human activity.
+Latour suggests that we have to understand how humans and nature are tied together and what connects us to the Earth if we want to respond to these challenges.
+One way to get there is to extend political representation to what he calls 'non-humans'.
+This debate has been opened by discussions about the rights of other life forms and natural objects.
 Think of animal rights, but also of the increasingly dense web of legal obligations concerning natural habitats.
-Just before this summer, the United Nations General Assembly declared a clean and healthy environment a human right, suggesting an avenue for constitutionalizing the common sense that humans and nature are deeply connected.
+Just before this summer, the United Nations General Assembly declared a clean and healthy environment a human right, suggesting an avenue for constitutionalising the common sense that humans and nature are deeply connected.

 In a series of pedagogical and theatrical experiments, Bruno Latour has imagined representing nature politically to create a more balanced discussion and build political compromise.
 You may be familiar with the political representation of nature in non-Western cultures, for example Pachamama, the Inca goddess Mother-Earth, who is quite present in many parts of Latin America.
-In recent years and on the most pressing stakes, we see new political offices such as the Ambassadors for the Poles or for Marine Life, but we have yet to develop international and national settings where oil fields, fresh water sources or insects have a seat at the table.
+In recent years and on the most pressing issues we see new political offices such as the Ambassadors for the Poles and for Marine Life, yet we have yet to develop international and national settings where oil fields, fresh water sources or insects have a seat at the table